discordx-ts/discordx/packages/pagination/README.md

   PaginationType,
 } from "@discordx/pagination";
 import type { CommandInteraction, MessageOptions } from "discord.js";
-import { MessageActionRow, MessageButton, MessageEmbed } from "discord.js";
+import { ActionRowBuilder, ButtonBuilder, EmbedBuilder } from "discord.js";
 import type { ArgsOf } from "discordx";
 import { Discord, On, Slash } from "discordx";